jasonfly07/jasonfly07.github.io/_posts/2015-8-26-document-scanner.md

 ![_config.yml]({{ site.baseurl }}/images/document-scanner/giant.png)

-Although these results look great, I imageine you can easily break the algorithm with slightly more complex images.
+Although these results look great, I imagine you can easily break the algorithm with slightly more complex images.

+And...that wraps up the whole pipeline!
+I'm sure those commercial apps use more sophisticated ways to handle corner cases, but the basic idea is the same.

 ###5.
 FAQ